Creating your resume and cover letter

 Another way to handle gaps in employment – or even a lack of a solid employment history – is to use a JIST card instead of a resume

-Although JIST stands for Job Information and Training, most people know it just as a JIST card.
+Although JIST stands for Job Information and Training, it’s almost always referred to as a JIST card.
 The cards, usually the size of an index card, just includes basic information:

 • Your name